 In other words, do men seek to control women because they are afraid?
 And simply use religion as a tool?

-And before we start pointing to texts which seem to preach an inferior status for women, we should also take into account the time and age when these ancient texts were written.
+Before we start pointing to texts which seem to preach an inferior status for women, we should also take into account the time and age when these ancient texts were written.
 All religious texts were a product of their times, when the social and economic conditions were very different from what they are now.

-It is high time therefore, for religious leaders to recognize that things have changed and accept that today men and women are not enemies or adversaries – they are partners and allies who are stronger and happier when they are together.
+It is high time for religious leaders to recognize that things have changed and accept that men and women are not enemies or adversaries – they are partners and allies who are stronger and happier when they are together.
 Neither is superior or inferior, they are just different from each other and this difference should be accepted and celebrated.
-Rather than term women as ‘sinful’ and the cause of a man’s downfall, religion should accept her for what she is – man’s partner and companion and the mother without whom all creation would come to in the end.
+Rather than characterize women as ‘sinful’ and the cause of a man’s downfall, religion should accept her for what she is – man’s partner and companion and the mother without whom all creation would come to in the end.